Expat Exchange

 As a foreigner living in Costa Rica, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Costa Rica, you will have access to public healthcare.
 The public healthcare system in Costa Rica is known for its high quality of care and is considered to be one of the best in Latin America.
 The public healthcare system is funded by the government and is available to all citizens and legal residents of Costa Rica.
 The public healthcare system provides a wide range of services, including primary care, specialty care, hospital care, and preventive care.
-The public healthcare system also offers free or low-cost medications and treatments," said one expat living in Costa Rica.
+The public healthcare system also offers free or low-cost medications and treatments," commented one expat living in Costa Rica.

 View More Answers